m01ali/Pitch-Deck-Generator/README.md

 # Pitch Deck Generator

-A Python tool that automatically generates professional pitch decks for startup ideas using LLaMA 4 Maverick (via Novita AI) and Unsplash images.
+A Python tool that automatically generates professional pitch decks for startup ideas using GPT4o and Unsplash images.

 ## Features